anytizer/sargam-blog.lmms/README.md

 Then immediately, it was possible to create an XML .xpt file that LMMS understands.
 It is the capability of LMMS to export and import notations in XML format, so that portion of MIDI Clips can be shared within projects.

-By this, an instant sound is possible and you can change instruments and tempo for different tonal qualities without altering the SARGAM notes.
+By this, an instant sound is possible and you can change instruments and tempo, beats and effects for different tonal qualities, without altering the SARGAM notes.
-Change of digital instrument would render entirely different sound experience, and mood.
+Change of digital instrument would render entirely different sound experience, and mood to the listener.

 The software is written in C# and uses [SQLite Database](https://sqlite.org/).
 The source code will be available separately, shortly.

 Other tools used are:

 * Visual Studio with .net 7 (as of this writing)
 * Entity Framework with support to SQLite
 * [DB Browser for SQLite](https://sqlitebrowser.org/)